Computing Block-wise Cross Correlation

 Figure 1: Block-wise cross correlation computation

-Note that we can prepare pattern vector’s DFT in advance to speed up the computation of cross correlation.
+Note that we can prepare pattern vector’s DFT conjugate in advance to speed up the computation of cross correlation.
 See the Figure 1 above to get the general idea, how to iterate the process.
 Below is the example in MATLAB.

 % Block-wise Cross Correlation